Updated June 2019

-Stampin’ Up! offers 3 kinds of Black Ink Pads: Basic Black Archival Ink, Tuxedo Black Memento Ink, and Jet Black StazOn ink.
+Stampin’ Up! offers 2 kinds of Black Ink Pads: Tuxedo Black Memento Ink and Jet Black StazOn ink.
 So which one do you use?

 Memento Tuxedo Black Ink

 This fast-drying, dye ink is perfect for most stamping projects.
-It is a dye-based ink on a linen pad.
+It is a dye-based ink on a linen pad and cleans up nicely with water or regular stamp cleaner.
 It plays nicely with both alcohol-based markers and Blender Pens.

 - best ink pad for photopolymer stamps if you don’t like your stamps stained